rola93/altBotUY/README.md

 # What is new?

+## V0.1
+Initial version: check for some hardcoded accounts only

 ## V0.2
  *  Usage of alt_text is now checked for both: followers and friends.
 Friends are reply publicly while for followers a DM is sent if possible, other wise a public tweet inviting them to DM the bot